 How to Avoid Being Hacked

 Use these tips to further protect your Instagram account:

 1. Don’t Use Your Login on Other Sites

 Don’t use your Instagram log in for anything other than your actual Instagram account.
-Be careful when authorizing third-party app and watch out for spoofed domains or phishing schemes that might be lingering in your DM's.
+Be careful when authorizing third-party apps.
+Watch out for spoofed domains or phishing schemes that might be lingering in your DM's.
 TIP: It always helps to look for the Meta (formerly Facebook) logo to ensure the integration.

 2. Keep Your Password Confidential

 It’s simple, never give your password or login information to anyone you don’t trust.

 Like any account, changing passwords (and updating privacy settings) frequently is an easy way to stay on top of security.
 Passwords should all be different from any other passwords you use elsewhere.
 When it comes to your Instagram account, make sure you have a strong password including numbers, letters, and symbols.

 Instagram’s Two-Factor Authentication can add an extra layer of protection.
 But beware; it’s not completely foolproof.
 Even with two-factor authentication, your Instagram is still at risk of being hacked if they change your contact information.
 In other words, two-factor authentication and third-party authenticator apps won’t be able to help with some hacked accounts.

 Having your Instagram hacked is out of your control, use these simple steps to keep your account safe.
 Use these tips as a cautionary guide to protect your Instagram and other social media accounts from hackers.